UML Communication Diagram Template

 Email confirmation

-Select shapes for all of them, and lay them out in the Miro template.
+Select shapes for each object and lay them out in the communication diagram template.
 Next, connect the objects that work directly with each other: the login window and profile, the search feature and results, the purchase flow, and so on.

 When one object communicates with another, add an arrow.
 For example, the search interface and search results work in a loop, so each should have an arrow pointing at the other.

-A communication diagram helps you illustrate the inner working of a program by representing it as a series of connected shapes.
+A communication diagram helps you illustrate the inner workings of a program by representing it as a series of connected shapes.
 At a glance, you can tell what objects make up the program, how they work together, and the general order of operations.
+Miro’s communication diagram template saves you time from having to build a diagram from scratch, allowing you to create a visual overview of your system in minutes.

-What are the elements of a communication diagram?
+What are the key elements of a communication diagram?

 A communication diagram is made up of shapes (representing objects), lines (representing relationships), arrows (representing one-way or two-way communication), and numbers (representing an order of operations).